Wal-Mart wins final go-ahead for Massmart deal

 "It's unfortunate that we had to go through all this, but the right decision was made in the end."

-The state's case centered on procedural issues during the May hearing, such as government access to Wal-Mart documents and an alleged lack of time for cross-examination.
+The state's appeal centered on procedural issues during the May hearing, such as government access to Wal-Mart documents and an alleged lack of time for cross-examination.

 "Neither of these arguments justified the setting aside of the Tribunal decision," the court said in its statement on Friday.